The Orthodox Diaspora

 - The coordination and leadership of activities of common interest in areas of pastoral care, catechesis, liturgical life, religious publishing, mass media, religious education, etc.

-- Relations with other Christian Churches and other religions.
+- Relations with the non-Orthodox Christians and members of other religions.

 - Anything that entails obligations of the Orthodox Church in Her relations with society and government.

 - The preparation of a plan to organize the Orthodox of the Region on a canonical basis.